Great Pubs of England

 Horst Friedrichs' photographs have appeared in the National Geographic, The New York Times, and Stern.
 Prestel has successfully published eight of his books including: I’m One—20th Century Mods (2009); Or Glory—21st Century Rockers (2010); Cycle Style (2012), Best of British (2016), and Bookstores (2021).
 He lives in London.

 Stuart Husband is a Hastings-based travel journalist whose work has appeared in Monocle, Four Seasons, the Telegraph, Observer, Sunday Times, and the Independent.
-He is the author of Bookstores, with Horst A. Friedrichs.
+He is the author of Bookstores and Great English Pubs with Horst A. Friedrichs.